ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 ### Stream

 A stream is a logical series of events ordered in time.
 Its schema is defined/constrained via the **record definition**.
-A record definition contains a unique name and a set of attributes with specific types and uniquely identifiable names within the record.
-All the events that are selected to be input into a specific stream have the same schema (i.e., have the same attributes in the same order).
+Where a record definition contains a unique name and a set of uniquely identifiable attributes with specific types within the record.
+All the events of a specific stream have the same schema (i.e., have the same attributes in the same order).

 ###### Purpose